-3.4 globals
+3.1 globals

-globals are variables (aka. parameters) that do not relate to any particular entity defined in the model.
+The globals are variables (aka. parameters) that do not relate to any particular entity defined in the model.
 They can be used in expressions in any entity.

 LIAM2 currently supports two kinds of globals: tables and multi-dimensional arrays.
-Both kinds need to be declared in the simulation file, as follow:
+Both kinds need their data to be imported (as explained in the Importing data section) before they can be used.
+They also need to be declared in the simulation file, as follow: